 In addition, Papa John's has extended loans to certain franchisees.
 Under FIN 46, Papa John's is deemed the primary beneficiary of three franchise entities as of June 26, 2005 and four franchise entities as of December 26, 2004, even though we have no ownership interest in them.
 Effective at the beginning of the second quarter of 2005, one of the franchisees, with 19 restaurants and annual revenues approximating \$12.0 million, sold its restaurants to a third party.
 The loan from Papa John's was partially repaid and the remainder was written off in connection with the sale.
-The portion of the loan written off in connection with the sale of the first quarter.
+The portion of the loan written off in connection with the second quarter sale was fully reserved as of the end of the first quarter.
 Accordingly, the financial statements as of and for the three months ended June 26, 2005 exclude the financial position and operating results of this entity.
 The sale of these restaurants and related loan write-off did not have any significant impact on Papa John's second quarter consolidated operating results.